-5. Loosen the two screws holding the lamp in place (you don't need to remove them).
+5. Loosen the two screws holding the lamp in place (you can't remove them).

 6. Hold the lamp as shown and pull it straight out.

 7. Gently insert the new lamp.
 (If it doesn't fit easily, make sure it is facing the right way.)